 - Whey protein concentrate

-I also think of this smoothie as my anticancer breakfast because of several key nutrients.
+I also think of this smoothie as my anti-cancer breakfast because of several key nutrients.
 Blueberries and the superfood powders are high in antioxidants and phytonutrients, enhancing immunity and regulating proper cell function.

 Collagen heals the digestive track and is a rich source of L-glycine, balancing dietary sources of the amino acid methionine that some cancer cells are partial to for their metabolism.

 Raw egg yolks are rich in choline, vitamin A, and the detoxification powerhouse glutathione.
 Raw milk and whey protein concentrate also raise glutathione levels.
-Although its presence hasn’t been verified by laboratory analysis, it has been suggested that fermenting raw dairy produces the immune-stimulating compound GcMAF.
+Although the presence hasn’t been verified by laboratory analysis, it has been suggested that fermenting raw dairy produces the immune-stimulating compound GcMAF.

 Those promoting a strict plant-based diet may be concerned with the assertion that consumption of animal-based foods can be an anti-cancer strategy.
 This is an enormous topic, the answer being well beyond the scope of this blog post.
 The association between diet and cancer is a multifaceted issue that must include a lengthy and nuanced discussion of food quality, nutrient density, cancer type, and individual metabolic needs—all within the overall context of other lifestyle factors.
 One example of such a nuanced discussion is the article I wrote about the benefits and risks of dairy consumption.